npatta01/mobile-deep-learning-classifier/docs/1_training.md

 This project was completed jointly by [Nidhin Pattaniyil](https://www.linkedin.com/in/nidhinpattaniyil/) and [Reshama Shaikh](https://reshamas.github.io).

 These are the requirements:
+- fastai:  version 1.18
-PyTorch:  version  1.0
+- PyTorch:  version  1.0
+- Python:  version 3.6

 ## Overview Diagram

-## Python version
-We are using Python version 3.6